GAM-team/GAM/wiki/Classroom-Courses.md

 * `materialsstates <CourseMaterialsStateList>` - Display course materials with any of the specified states.

 By default, all course materials fields are displayed; use the following options to modify the output.
+* `showcreatoremails|creatoremail` - Display course materials creator email.
-* `showcreatoremails` - Display course materials creator email; requires an additional API call per course materials.
+* `showcreatornames|creatorname` - Display course materials creator name.
+    * These options require an additional API call per course.
-* `showtopicnames` - Display topic names; requires and additional API call per course.
+* `showtopicnames` - Display topic names; requires an additional API call per course.
 * `fields <CourseMaterialsFieldNameList>` - Select specific fields to display.

 With `print course-materials`, the materials selected for display are all output on one row/line as a repeating item with the other course fields.